marmelab/json-graphql-server/README.md

 ```

 To use a port other than 3000, you can run `json-graphql-server db.js --p <your port here>`
+To use a host other than localhost, you can run `json-graphql-server db.js --h <your port here>`

 Now you can query your data in graphql.
 For instance, to issue the following query: